LanceJZ/Asteroids-Reimagined/README.md

 Enemy Two that lays mines, now can spawn more than one at a time in later waves.
 Changed Fighter/Fighter Pairs behavior.
 Total rework of Drop chance of Power Ups.
 Now way more drops on first wave.
 Fewer drops over all past that, and fewer Purple/Full Power Ups.
+Purple PowerUp is limited after wave Five.
+All Power Drops are limited after wave five as well.]
 New life score amount now 2 * Wave * 10000 after the first new life.
 UFO no longer shoots if player hit, and game is not over.
 It wont shoot again after player spawns until shot timer expires.
 Player Mines are much more effective now as they move faster than before.
 They can catch up to any enemy now.